 Becoming a registered nurse is a great career path to pursue, as it provides many benefits.
 Continue reading to learn about five reasons you should consider becoming a nurse.

 First, older people tend to have more medical problems than younger people.
 Due to the growing aging population, there are increased opportunities for nurses.
 Additionally, because of the recent federal health insurance reform, more people have access to healthcare, which has led to an increase in demand for nurses.
-Finally, the demand for nurses has increased in settings such as home healthcare, as more patients are preferring to receive treatment at home (“Bureau of Labor Statistics,” 2015).
+Finally, the demand for nurses has increased in settings such as home healthcare, as more patients are preferring to receive treatment at home.

 Opportunities for Specialization

 Technology has greatly influenced the field of nursing.
-Today, technology is used to eliminate repetitive and mundane tasks, accomplish regulatory work, provide more efficient use of space, improve the healthcare environment, provide access to resources and improve safety in nursing (Cipriano, 2011).
+Today, technology is used to eliminate repetitive and mundane tasks, accomplish regulatory work, provide more efficient use of space, improve the healthcare environment, provide access to resources and improve safety in nursing.

 In addition, because of the rapid growth of technology in the field, new and exciting career paths are available to nurses.
 For example, nurses who want to work with healthcare data can pursue a career in healthcare informatics.
 In the workplace, these nurses may take on roles such as automating clinical care, building new operational data systems, training healthcare workers in the use of computer systems or collecting and analyzing data in order to improve patient care.